-Domaine Mosse is a leading organic producer in the Loire Valley of delicious wines particularly those made from Chenin Blanc.
+Domaine Mosse is a leading organic producer in the Loire Valley of delicious wines particularly those made from Chenin Blanc and light red wines that are ideal for drinking outside in summer.
 Living Wines has been importing their wines for many years and they have always been very popular in Australia during that time.

 People praised the wines, clearly had immense affection for Agnès and René Mosse, and also talked about the influence they’d had on other wine makers who’d worked with them to gain experience and then started making their own wines.